 ’s layout

-function idempotent because each call will assign a new
+function idempotent because each call will start over from a new

 children